-When designing a system where debugWIRE will be used, the following observations must be made for correct operation:
+When designing a system where debugWIRE will be used, the following must be observed:

-- Pull-up resistor on the dW/(RESET) line must be in the range of 10k to 20 k Ω .
+- Pull-Up resistor on the dW/(RESET) line must be in the range of 10k to 20 k Ω .
 However, the pull-up resistor is optional. - Connecting the RESET pin directly to V{CC} will not work. - Capacitors inserted on the RESET pin must be disconnected when using debugWire. - All external reset sources must be disconnected.

-20.4 Software Break Points
+16.4 Software Break Points

-debugWIRE supports program memory break points by the AVR® break instruction.
-Setting a break point in AVR Studio® will insert a BREAK instruction in the program memory.
+debugWIRE supports Program memory Break Points by the AVR Break instruction.
+Setting a Break Point in AVR Studio[®] will insert a BREAK instruction in the Program memory.
 The instruction replaced by the BREAK instruction will be stored.
-When program execution is continued, the stored instruction will be executed before continuing from the program memory.
+When program execution is continued, the stored instruction will be executed before continuing from the Program memory.
 A break can be inserted manually by putting the BREAK instruction in the program.

-The flash must be re-programmed each time a break point is changed.
+The Flash must be re-programmed each time a Break Point is changed.
 This is automatically handled by AVR Studio through the debugWIRE interface.
-The use of break points will therefore reduce the flash data retention.
+The use of Break Points will therefore reduce the Falsh Data retention.
 Devices used for debugging purposes should not be shipped to end customers.

-20.5 Limitations of debugWIRE
+16.5 Limitations of debugWIRE

-The debugWIRE communication pin (dW) is physically located on the same pin as external reset (RESET).
-An external reset source is therefore not supported when the debugWIRE is enabled.
+The debugWIRE communication pin (dW) is physically located on the same pin as External Reset (RESET).
+An External Reset source is therefore not supported when the debugWIRE is enabled.

 The debugWIRE system accurately emulates all I/O functions when running at full speed, i.e., when the program in the CPU is running.
-When the CPU is stopped, care must be taken while accessing some of the I/O registers via the debugger (AVR Studio).
+When the CPU is stopped, care must be taken while accessing some of the I/O Registers via the debugger (AVR Studio).
+See the debugWIRE documentation for detailed description of the limitations.